 Whenever consent information is being shared (and the sections marked 'required for consent' have been completed in clinician view) there is an option to enable remote consent if appropriate.

 - Following review of the consent information in consult view (and stating that consent is not to be given at the time) there is an option to share information with the patient.

 - Consent information can be shared directly from clinician view by clicking 'Share with patient'

 The consent flow can be completed in person with the clinician or remotely, and patients should be comfortable that they have had time to consider the consent information prior to completing the consent flow.

 The consent flow is accessed in one of three ways:

 - Following the consent information in consult view if the 'required for consent' section have been completed then the page 'Are you ready to consent?' will show, this is the start of the consent flow.

 - At the bottom of the patient app page is the option to proceed into the consent flow if remote consent has been enabled.

-- The consent flow can be directly accessed from clinician view by clicking 'Skip to consent' (only visible if the 'required for consent' section have been completed) in the episode bar.
+- The consent flow can be directly accessed from clinician view by clicking the 'Skip to consent' button (only visible if the 'required for consent' section have been completed) in the episode bar.

 The consent flow goes through the consent statements, any additional consents, and records a patient signature (clinician is automatically electronically signing).
 If using a touchscreen device the patient can simply sign on screen.
 If using a device without a touchscreen then a QR code will appear - follow the instructions on screen with any touchscreen device to add the patient signature, before continuing on the original device.